INTERIM University Policy 340: Required Reporting of Sexual Misconduct

 - Hostile Environment.
-Unwelcome sex-based conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to an Employment or Education Program or Activity.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to an Employment or Education Program or Activity.

 - Quid Pro Quo.
-An Employee’s conditioning the provision of a University aid, benefit, or service on a person’s participation in unwelcome sexual conduct.
+An employee’s conditioning the provision of a University aid, benefit, or service on a person’s participation in unwelcome sexual conduct.

 Sexual Misconduct.
 Referred to as “sexual harassment” in 34 C.F.R. § 106.30 (2020).
 Sexual Misconduct is conduct on the basis of sex including one or more of the following: